 - Hair loss.

-- This drug may cause your child to pass urine more often.
-To keep your child from having sleep problems, try to give this drug before 6 pm.
+- This drug may cause you to pass urine more often.
+To keep from having sleep problems, try not to take too close to bedtime.

 - Shake well before use.